gitpod-io/gitpod-docs/doc/56_Search.md

 ## Open Workspace Symbol

 Press <kbd>Ctrl+O</kbd> (<kbd>⌘+O</kbd> on macOS) to find symbols in the workspace.
-The meaning of a symbol and what symbols are available is language specific.
+The meaning of a symbol and what symbols are available is language-specific.

 ![](./images/56_Search/open_workspace_symbol.jpg)